RocketSoftware/BankDemo/tutorial/gettingstarted/eclipse/PLIDemo.md

 14. You can now disconnect your TN3270 terminal to end the demo.

 ### Stop the enterprise server:
-Now that you have finished running the CICS demo, you can stop the associated the enterprise server.
-To do this:
+When you have finished running the CICS demo, you can stop the associated the enterprise server as follows:

 1. In Eclipse, right-click the **BANKDEMO** server in **Server Explorer**, and click **Stop**.
 2. Check the **Output** view for messages that the server has been stopped.
 A number of messages also appear in the **Enterprise Server Console Daemon** window before it closes down.